+'''

 out1 = sqpSolveMT(&fct, par1, data1, c1);

+'''

 &fct pointer to a procedure that computes the function to be minimized.
-This procedure must have two input arguments, an instance of structure of type PV and an instance of a structure of type DS , and one output argument, either a 1x1 scalar or an Nx1 vector of function values evaluated at the parameters stored in the PV instance using data stored in the DS instance. par1 an instance of structure of type PV .
-The par1 instance is passed to the user-provided procedure pointed to by & fct . par1 is constructed using the " pack " functions. data1 an array of instances of a DS structure.
+This procedure must have two input arguments, an instance of structure of type PV and an instance of a structure of type DS, and one output argument, either a 1x1 scalar or an Nx1 vector of function values evaluated at the parameters stored in the PV instance using data stored in the DS instance. an instance of structure of type PV.
+The par1 instance is par1 passed to the user-provided procedure pointed to by &fct. par1 is constructed using the "pack" functions. data1 an array of instances of a DS structure.
 This array is passed to the user-provided pointed by &fct to be used in the objective function. sqpSolveMT does not look at this structure.
-Each instance contains the the following members which can be set in whatever way that is convenient for computing the objective function: data1 NxK matrix, data matrix. data1 NxKxL array, data array. data1[i].vnames string array, variable names (optional). data1[i].dsname string, data name (optional). data1[i].type scalar, type of data (optional). c1 an instance of an sqpSolveMTControl structure.
-Normally an instance is initialized by calling sqpSolveMTControlCreate and members of this instance can be set to other values by the user.
-For an instance named c1, the members are:

-c1.A MxK matrix, linear equality constraint coefficients: $c1.A p = c1.B$ where p is a vector of the parameters. c1.B Mx1 vector, linear equality constraint constants: $c1.A p = c1.B$ where p is a vector of the parameters. c1.C MxK matrix, linear inequality constraint coefficients: $c1.C p \ge c1.D$ where p is a vector of the parameters. c1.D Mx1 vector, linear inequality constraint constants: $c1.C p \ge c1.D$ where p is a vector of the parameters. cl.eqProc scalar, pointer to a procedure that computes the nonlinear equality constraints.
+Each instance contains the following members which can be set in whatever way that is convenient for computing the objective function: data1 NxK matrix, data matrix. [i].dataMatrix data1 NxKxL.. array, data array. [i].dataArray data1[i]. vnames string array, variable names (optional). data1[i].dsname string, data name (optional). data1[i].type scalar, type of data (optional). c1an instance of an sqpSolveMTControl structure.
+Normally an instance can be bized by calling controlCreate and members of this set to other values by the user.
+For an c1, the members are: c1.A MxK matrix, linear equality constraint coefficients: $c1.A p = c1.B$ where p is a vector of the parameters. c1.B Mx1 vector, linear equality constraint constants: $c1.A p = c1.B$ where p is a vector of the parameters. c1.C MxK matrix, linear inequality constraint coefficients: $c1.C p \ge c1.D$ where p is a vector of the parameters. c1.D Mx1 vector, linear inequality constraint constants: $c1.C p >= c1.D$ where p is a vector of the parameters. c1.eqProc scalar, pointer to a procedure that computes the nonlinear equality constraints.
 When such a procedure has been provided, it has one input argument, a structure of type SQPdata, and one output argument, a vector of computed equality constraints.
 For more details see Remarks below.
-Default = ., i.e., no equality procedure. cl.weights vector, weights for objective function returning a vector.
+Default = ., i.e., no equality procedure. c1.weights vector, weights for objective function returning a vector.
+Default = 1. c1.ineqProc scalar, pointer to a procedure that computes

+SQPdata, and one output argument, a vector of computed inequality constraints.
+For more details see Remarks below.
+Default = ., i.e., no inequality procedure.
+1x2 or $Kx2$ matrix, bounds on parameters If $1x2$ all parameters have same bounds.
+Default = $-1e256$ $1e256$.). scalar, if 2, QML covariance matrix, else 0, no covariance matrix is computed, else ML covariance matrix is computed. if scalar, pointer to a procedure that compute the gradient of the function with respect to the parameters.
+Default = ., i.e., no gradie procedure has been provided.) scalar, pointer to a procedure that compute the Hessian, i.e., the matrix of second ord partial derivatives of the function with respect to the parameters.
+Default = ., i.e., no Hessian procedure has been provided. er scalar, maximum number of iterations.
+Default = 1e+5. scalar, convergence tolerance for gradient of estimated coefficients.
+Default = 1e-5.
+When this criterion has been satisfied c1. feasibleTest scalar, if nonzero, parameters are tested for feasibility before computing function in line search.
+If function is defined outside inequality boundaries, then this test can be turned off.
 Default = 1.

-cl.ineqProc scalar, pointer to a procedure that computes the nonlinear inequality constraints.
-When such a procedure has been provided, it has one input argument, a structure of type SQPdata, and one output argument, a vector of computed inequality constraints.
-For more details see Remarks below.
-Default = ., i.e., no inequality procedure. c1.bounds 1x2 or Kx2 matrix, bounds on parameters.
-If 1x2 all parameters have same bounds.
-Default = $-1e256 \ 1e256$. c1.covType scalar, if 2, QML covariance matrix, else if 0, no covariance matrix is computed, else ML covariance matrix is computed. cl.gradProc scalar, pointer to a procedure that computes the gradient of the function with respect to the parameters.
-Default = ., i.e., no gradient procedure has been provided. cl.hessProc scalar, pointer to a procedure that computes the Hessian, i.e., the matrix of second order partial derivatives of the function with respect to the parameters.
-Default = ., i.e., no Hessian procedure has been provided. cl.maxIters scalar, maximum number of iterations.
-Default = $1e+5$. cl.dirTol scalar, convergence tolerance for gradient of estimated coefficients.
-Default = $1e-5$.